neutrons/reflectivity_ui/README.md

     - If so, get it's config and push it to the main UI.

 - When updating the main UI, check whether we need to update the reduction table.
+- Match direct beam should update the reduction list.
+- Implement item handling in the direct beam list to be identical to the scattering run list (add a remove button).